AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Create a dedicated [!DNL Commerce Intelligence] user in the [!DNL Commerce] admin

 [!DNL Commerce Intelligence] needs a permanent and dedicated user added to the [!DNL Commerce] project.
-This dedicated connection to [!DNL Commerce] enables new data to fetch and transfer to the account's [!DNL Commerce Intelligence] data warehouse.
-This dedicated user will serve as that permanent connection.
+This dedicated connection to [!DNL Commerce] enables new data to fetch and transfer to the account's [!DNL Commerce Intelligence] Data Warehouse.
+This dedicated user serves as that permanent connection.

 Using a dedicated [!DNL Commerce Intelligence] user prevents this user from being deactivated or deleted, thus stopping the [!DNL Commerce Intelligence] connection.

 This user should also have a dedicated email address assigned.
-This is needed in the next step.
+This user is needed in the next step.
 [Create this dedicated Commerce user](https://accounts.magento.com).

 >[!NOTE]
 >
->We encourage using a name to indicate its permanent status (e.g., ACI-dedicated, ACI-database-connector, etc.).
+>Adobe encourages using a name to indicate its permanent status (e.g., ACI-dedicated, ACI-database-connector, and so forth).

-Finally, add the newly created [!DNL Commerce Intelligence] user to the [!DNL Commerce] project's primary environment with a **Master** setting of `Contributor`.
+Finally, add the newly created [!DNL Commerce Intelligence] user to the [!DNL Commerce] project's primary environment with a **[!UICONTROL Master]** setting of `Contributor`.

    ![](../assets/commerce-add-user-settings.png)